has9800/has9800/README.md

 ## Skills:
 - Power BI, Excel, Powerpoint
 - Programming languages such as Python and SQL
-- Numpy, Pandas, Matplotlib, and Seaborn
+- Numpy, Pandas, Matplotlib, Seaborn, and Tableau
 - Machine learning algorithm implementation using Scikit-learn for more advanced data analysis
 - Domain knowledge in business, strategy, marketing, and finance